Choosing a Major

 - How does your personality uniquely dispose you toward certain kinds of work?

 - Examine the majors available at Northwestern College.
-When you read through Northwestern’s undergraduate catalog, what major, minor or course descriptions seem most interesting?
+When you read about the academic programs Northwestern offers, what majors, minors and pre-professional programs seem most interesting?

 - Use the internet to research different occupations.

 - Talk with professors, advisers and students in the majors that interest you.

 - Seek the advice of the people who know you best.

 - Sample courses in the majors you are considering.
 Elective credit is never a waste if it helps you clarify your interests.

 - Participate in student activities, internships, volunteer work and/or part-time employment in areas you are considering.

 - Conduct an informational interview with someone who works in your desired field.